SayeedSanjana/SayeedSanjana/README.md

 <h1 align="center">Hello! 👋, I'm Sanjana Sayeed</h1>

 ## 💫 About Me:
-I am a self-motivated, enthusiastic, and hardworking individual with almost 2 years of professional experience in the field of Software Development.
+I am a self-motivated, enthusiastic, and hardworking individual with almost 2 years of professional experience in the field of Software Development and currently pursuing Masters from Concordia University in Software Engineering.

 - 📫 How to reach me **sanjanasayeed68@gmail.com**